 SBARC is always looking for friendly, outgoing, and passionate volunteers.
 Our volunteers enhance the experience of the animals staying at the Animal Resource Center by walking dogs, playing with cats, and keeping the shelter clean.
 They assist with adoption events, fundraising efforts, and greeting our visitors.
-Volunteer applications can be emailed to email@example.com.
+Volunteer applications can be emailed to us by clicking here.
 Here are just a few of our volunteer opportunities:

 The animal transport volunteer will be providing local and long-distance transportation of animals to rescues, medical appointments, and adoption and outreach events in their personal vehicle.

 Care attendant volunteers help with daily animal care and animal husbandry responsibilities.
 These volunteers will assist staff with cleaning and maintaining cages and kennels and play a vital role in providing adoptable animals with a clean cage/kennel, enrichment, and a sanitary environment while they await their forever home.

 Cat socializers are a vital part in keeping shelter cats happy and healthy during their stay with us.
 The purpose of the cat socializer volunteer is to give cats daily interaction through play, petting, grooming, and spending time with them.

 Dog walkers provide shelter dogs the opportunity to get outside, stretch their legs, socialize and work on positive behaviors that will aid her/him in finding their forever home.
 Dog walking volunteers improve the quality of life for dogs in our care during their stay with us.